Why do most relationships eventually fall apart? Are there any common factors that usually lead to break up?

 Table of Contents

-- One simply doesn’t love the other enough
+- 6. One doesn’t love the other enough

 Clinical Psychologist | Inspirational Speaker | Author, “But It’s Your Family: Cutting Ties with Toxic Family Members and Loving Yourself in the Aftermath“

 1. Having different views and opinions on certain things

 People break up for a multitude of different reasons but the main things I see in my office are differences is values on sex, money, and morals.

 When two people come together, they tend to have different views and opinions on these three topics.
 If couples cannot find common ground and are unbending in any one of these areas it can deeply damage the entire relationship.